Does a Weighted Blanket Help with Depression?

 What’s the best weighted blanket for you?

 Personal preference has a lot to do with choosing the right weighted blanket.
 It’s also a good idea to talk to your doctor, psychologist, or psychiatrist before using a weighted blankest for depression.
-They’ll give you input on whether a 10 lb weighted blanket, 15 lb weighted blanket, or 20 lb weighted blanket would be the best weighted blanket for you.
+They’ll give you input on whether a 10 lb weighted blanket, 15 lb weighted blanket, 20 lb weighted blanket or a 25 lb weighted blanket would be the best weighted blanket for you.